A trip to the Philippines is quite an adventure! We understand there are a whole lot of things you need to think about before you join us there.

 All of our expedition dates are available to view on the Expedition Dates and Prices page.

 Our expeditions typically start on the first Saturday of each month.
 Thats means that we would expect you to arrive on Malapascua on that Saturday.
-You will be met by our Site Manager who will then take you to our expedition site and introduce you to the team!
+You will be met by our Site Manager who will then take you and introduce you to our team!

-Please see the Expedition Dates and Prices page for a full list of what’s included.
+Please see the Expedition Dates and Prices page for a full list of what is and isn’t included.

-For any of these items, please feel free to contact us for any advice/guidance you might need.
+For any of the items that are not included in the expedition fees, please feel free to contact us for any advice/guidance you might need.
 We are happy to offer you recommendations based on our experience.

 The large majority of tourists are able to obtain a 30 day visa upon arrival in the Philippines.
 This can usually be extended for a fee (approximately 60 Euros).Your passport is required to be valid for at least six months from the date of arrival in the Philippines.

 Click here to visit The official Philippines Bureau of Immigration.
 Follow this link for a somewhat more simple explanation of the Philippines Visa Policy

 If you are at all unsure of the visa situation, you should contact your nearest Philippine Embassy.